mirjak/draft-kuehlewind-shmoo-remote-fee/draft-kuehlewind-shmoo-remote-fee.md

 any services that the IETF provides for other online interactions, such as mailing lists, document access over the datatracker or other online platforms, or Webex accounts for working groups and other roles in the IETF.

-These and other running costs of the IETF are also cross-financed by income generated trough meeting fees.
-The intention of this document and the principle stated herein is not make participant free for everyone but to always have a free option that can be used without any barriers other than the registration procedure itself.
+These and other running costs of the IETF are also cross-financed by income generated through meeting fees.
+The intention of this document and the principle stated herein is not to make participation free for everyone but to always have a free option that can be used without any barriers other than the registration procedure itself.